 Have a favorite beer?
 Tell them!
 It’s a two-year process to open a craft brewery from the ground up.
 Telling them how you enjoyed a particular brew will make it seem all the more worthwhile for them.

 To pay them an even better compliment, you can…

 Bring an empty growler to fill just in case you really love a beer

 I keep a clean, dry growler in my car, because you never know when you’ll come across something amazing in your travels (they’ll wash it for you before they fill).
 Sixty-four ounce growler fills are usually around $12-$15, so the economics work out in your favor.

 The beer in a glass growler will remain fresh for a couple of days, while steel growlers with a grolsch closing can last longer.
 After that, just use the flat beer to boil brats, sausages or hot dogs or make beer bread.

 Finally, I recommend you…

-We’ve already posted twenty of the state’s most popular names with more to come.
+We’ve already posted many of the state’s most popular names with more to come.
 We won’t to stop until all of them have been properly spotlighted.
 Now, get drinking, New Jersey!